JJ Lambert

 CW Proficiency (after all of these years)

-There is a strong interest in getting back into CW building proficiency, skills, and speed -- basicallly, I want to be better and more comfortable with it.
+A strong interest persistes getting back into CW building proficiency, skills, and speed.
+Basicallly, I want to be better and comfortable with it.

-There was the time in the mid-to-late 1980s when somewhat proficient making regular CW QSOs from my Texas QTHs progressing from around 5WPM as a Novice to 20WPM as an Extra.
-Then, with heading OCONUS for work with my wife of 2 years in early 1990, I just sort of "dropped" operating CW though remaining active with SSB and digital modes.
+There was the time in the mid-to-late 1980s when somewhat proficient making regular CW QSOs from my Texas QTHs progressing from around 5-7WPM as a Novice to around 20WPM as an Extra.
+Then, with heading OCONUS for work with my wife of 2 years in early 1990, I just sort of "dropped" operating CW though remaining active with SSB and digital modes over the years.

-After 30+ years now, the desire to be comfortable with CW has returned.
+Now 30+ years later, the desire to be comfortable with CW has returned.
 In rediscovering CW, a structured daily approach needed to be established.
-Acting on that desire, I signed up for the CW Ops CW Academy (CWA) Basic Class during the summer of 2021.
-That CWA's SEP-OCT21 Basic Class and the Intermediate Class (JAN-FEB22) have been completed.
-Wanting more proficiency, I requested to "redo" the CWA's Intermediate Class for the MAY-JUN22 session.
-I plan on contributing as an Associate Advisor for my CWA Advisor's Beginner Class for the JAN-FEB23 session.
+Acting on that desire, I signed-up for the CW Ops CW Academy (CWA) classes in 2021 and 2022

-If you are interested in having a QSO working on brushing-up your CW operating skills as I am, then please reach-out to me via an email message to jj@wr5e.net.
+If you are interested in having a QSO working on brushing-up your CW operating skills, then please reach-out to me via an email message to jj@wr5e.net.

 Mac-Based Amateur Radio Applications